silvacms/documentation/source/silva/extension/index.rst

   myUpgradeForLink = MyUpgrade(2.1, 'Silva Link') # This register the step for Silva Link

-``AnyMetaType`` can be used to declare that the step would be run against all the contents, whatever are theirs meta type.
+``AnyMetaType`` can be used to declare that the step would be run against all the contents, whatever their meta types.